andysonnenburg/var/README.md

 [![Build Status](https://secure.travis-ci.org/sonyandy/var.png)](https://travis-ci.org/sonyandy/var)

-This package defines the class `Var` of variables mutable within appropriate monads, as well as some instances of this class.
+This package defines the classes `Var` and `MTuple` of variables and tuples mutable within appropriate monads, as well as some instances of these classes.